 The recent upgrade smartened the interior in a way that only previous owners would notice – there are a few more chrome highlights and some of the materials have been improved.
 That’s because the cabin was already pretty good, with a sense of quality to rival the German brands.

 Older cars still have a decent level of luxuries and technology on board, whatever trim level.
-Newer cars feature dual-zone climate control and a 7-inch infotainment screen accessed through its touchscreen or a handy rotary control.
+Newer cars feature dual-zone climate control and a seven-inch infotainment screen accessed through its touchscreen or a handy rotary control.
 That brings you DAB, sat-nav and lots of connectivity options.
 The most recent high-spec versions come with a very impressive list of features, including electrically controlled, heated and ventilated leather front seats and a 10-speaker Bose stereo.

 With good head and legroom in the front and back the occupants of the CX-5 have always had plenty of space – the one slight downfall is the boot – which isn’t as big as some rivals.